 We also both have a longing to continue helping the poor that we meet along the way and to pay it forward with our random acts of kindness as we go.
 In particular, we enjoy doing this in remote areas and developing countries.

-Oh! how we especially loved parts of Africa, Central America and Fiji, where on the road less travelled we experienced first hand just how simply people lived, and how we could make a difference in their lives.
+Oh! how we especially loved parts of Africa, Central America, and Fiji, where on the road less traveled we experienced first hand just how simply people lived, and how we could make a difference in their lives.

 Whilst we do not volunteer on farms (as someone recently wrote about us), we have helped on a few mission bases in our world travels and loved sharing our love with them.

 We found little opportunity in Australia to achieve this goal.
-Explorason and a school friend did bake cookies and made Christmas cards for the homeless and also for the elderly at a nursing home.
+Explorason and a school friend did bake cookies and made Christmas cards for the homeless and also for the elderly at a nursing home in Adelaide in 2015.
 The children took to the streets at night and blessed many of the homeless with good cheer, and encouraged the elderly with their love at Christmas.

 We were so excited that Saturday as we were waiting for our flight to jet us off into the wild blue yonder.